Leftium/ultra-weather/README.md

 ## Advanced Usage

-UltraWeather automatically grabs your location based on your IP address, but you can specify some other options:
+UltraWeather options can be set via the URL:

 ### Specify a location
 - https://uw.leftium.com Default is location based on IP address.